 Roman Catholicism and Christianity

-The name “Islam” literally means “submission,” and, as such, a Muslim is “one who submits to God.”
+The word Islam literally means “submission,” and, as such, a Muslim is “one who submits to God.”
 Islam is based primarily on the writings of Mohammad, as dictated to his companions and recorded in the Qur'an.
 There are about 1.3 billion Muslims in the world today.
 Islam is represented all over the world.
 Though mostly associated with the Middle East, the largest Muslim populations are in Asia.
 Indonesia, Malaysia, Pakistan, Bangladesh, and India have sizable Muslim populations.

 Hinduism is a word created by the Western world to encompass the dominant religious and social system of India.
-Traditionally, those we call Hindus refer to their religion as the “dharma,” which means “the way” or “the religion.”
+Traditionally, those we call Hindus refer to their religion as the dharma, which means “the way” or “the religion.”
 There are approximately 900 million Hindus in the world.
-Obviously, the greatest number of Hindus are located in India.
+Obviously, the greatest number of Hindus is located in India.
 Since Indians have emigrated all over the world, however, there are many Hindu communities in other countries.
 The total number of Hindus in India is subject to some controversy because it includes up to 300 million “untouchables” (dalits), who are officially counted as a part of the Hindu social structure but who are prevented from fully participating in Hinduism.

 Buddhism is based on the teachings of the person called the Buddha, which means “enlightened one.”
 This religion has many different branches, but Buddhism is the only appropriate all-encompassing term, and its adherents, no matter how divergent in their beliefs, are happy to be known as Buddhists.
 Buddhism has about 360 million followers, placing it fourth, behind Christianity, Islam, and Hinduism.
 Buddhism originated in India.
 It is dominant in its more traditional forms in Sri Lanka and much of Southeast Asia (Thailand, Myanmar, Laos, and Cambodia).
 Additionally, it has taken on various forms in many other Asian countries, most notably Tibet, Korea, China, and Japan.
 Today Buddhism is frequently adapted and adopted by Westerners, though often at the expense of faithfulness to the traditional forms of this religion.